Shatel: Don't play the 'what-if' game with Noah Vedral and the Husker quarterbacks

 Good for Noah.
 Now let’s hope he can make the reunion this Friday.

-But the Big Ten — once again — stumbled into a public relations mess that was totally avoidable.
+But the Big Ten — again — stumbled into a public-relations mess that was totally avoidable.

 Put Big Ten Commissioner Kevin Warren (remember him?) out front.
 Put Warren on a media call with Wisconsin A.D.
 Barry Alvarez.